Paul Suttor

 Constance then announced he would be stepping away from politics but after what Cr White described as "a comprehensive recruitment process led by Council and supported by independent advisors, Stephen Blackadder Consulting", he will jump into the hot seat in Shoalhaven.

-"During the 2025 federal election, the Shoalhaven Mayor, Cl Selena Clancy and Cl Jason Cox were actively supporting Andrew Constance," Phillips added.
+"During the 2025 federal election, the Shoalhaven Mayor, Councillor Selena Clancy and Councillor Jason Cox were actively supporting Andrew Constance," Phillips added.

 "This smacks of political bastardry - there must have been other applicants on the merit list with local government employment experience.